georapbox/js-utils/packages/is/isOdd/README.md

 <a name="isOdd"></a>

 ## isOdd(value) ⇒ <code>Boolean</code>
-Checks if value is odd.
+Checks if a value is odd.

 **Returns**: <code>Boolean</code> - True if value is odd, else false.